Cowa/cowa.github.io/_posts/2015-10-23-ngram-models-scala.md

 There is nothing new.
 With this module, the end-user has just one line to write.
 For example, to create a trigram:

-`val trigram = NGrams.build(myTextDataSource, 3)`
+`val trigram = NGram.build(myTextDataSource, 3)`

 And we are done!

 ## To be continued...

 In a next post, we will see how to generate text from these n-gram models.
-It's really fun and results are even impressive sometimes!
+It's really funny and results are even impressive sometimes!
 Of course, we will need a **BIGGER** source of text to train our n-gram...